 NOTE:These settings are persisted across Engine restarts.
 Therefore, if you stop processing and restart the Engine or the server hosting the Engine reboots for some reason, event processing will remain off until you turn it back on.

-Accepting: A green check mark indicates that Storage Manager for eDirectory is accepting events to process.
+Accepting: A green check mark indicates that Novell Storage Manager is accepting events to process.
 You can stop accepting events to process by clicking this button.
 You are prompted to enter text in a field indicating your reason for stopping the acceptance of events.
 The text you enter is recorded on the Engine Status page.

-Processing: A green check mark indicates that Storage Manager for eDirectory is processing events.
+Processing: A green check mark indicates that Novell Storage Manager is processing events.
 You can stop processing events by clicking this button.
 You are prompted to enter text in a field indicating your reason for stopping the processing of events.
 The text you enter is recorded on the Engine Status page.

 The Path Analysis page shows a tree view of your network storage and provides various storage reports.
-These reports are a quick way to determine the trustees of a volume or folder, the number of files and file types in a given folder, whether a quota is assigned to a folder and if so, how much, and the trustees of individual files.
+These reports are a quick way to determine the trustees of a share or folder, the number of files and file types in a given folder, whether a quota is assigned to a folder and if so, how much, and the trustees of individual files.

-Path Analysis A drop-down menu with the following options:
+Path Analysis: A drop-down menu with the following options:

 Indicates if a quota is set for a folder, the quota size, and the amount of free space remaining in the folder.